virajpadte/awsIoTAppDashBoard/README.md

   "Place": "300 LaPorte Ave"
  }
 ```
 Notice: This repo is a part of a bigger project which also involves an python MQTT IoT client created.

+Need access to the python MQTT client source code?
+https://github.com/virajpadte/AWSIoTPythonNode

 If you are interested in knowing more about the entire project archicture, visit this link:</br>
 page is under-construction

-Need access to the app source code?
-https://github.com/virajpadte/AWSIoTPythonNode